 After using these medications regularly for an extended period, the body builds a tolerance along with the dependence.
 The brain makes the person feel like he or she needs more of the medication to feel well.
 The brain will actually intensify symptoms of pain or anxiety as a way to have the person take more of the medication.
 Eventually, the person loses control of his or her use of the medication, and that’s when addiction occurs.

-Addiction Treatment Rehab for Prescription Drug Addiction
+Addiction Treatment Rehab for Prescription Drug Addiction in Pennsylvania

 Silver Pines offers a variety of different addiction treatment programs for you or your loved one to overcome an addiction to prescription medications.
 This starts with a holistic detox, which is extremely beneficial for those recovering from this type of addiction.
 From here, clients go through different types of therapies that can include some of the following: